Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model: Related Work

 \subsection{Environment Scaling for LM Agents}

-Real-world APIs are usually expensive and unstable~\cite{stabletoolbench}, limiting the scalability of tool environments.
+Real-world APIs are usually expensive and unstable~\cite{stabletoolbench} while customized tool calling infrastructures require a lot of expert labor, limiting the scalability of tool environments.
 Therefore, it is necessary to scale the environment for tool calling agents via simulation or synthesis.
 ZeroSearch~\cite{zerosearch} replaces the search engine API in Search-R1 with an LM.
 Simia-RL~\cite{simia} simulates tool responses in the online interactions with LMs.
 GTM~\cite{gtm} trains a specific LM to simulate tool responses.
 AutoForge~\cite{autoforge}, EnvScaler~\cite{envscaler} and AWM~\cite{awm} automatically generate user intents and build environments in the form of executable code and local databases for online reinforcement learning.
 Our work instantiates the whole environment as an LM and takes the advantage of adaptive curriculum learning.